bowtiedchukar/bowtiedchukar-blog/content/blog/ten-steps-to-create-a-bowtied-animal/index.md

 description: "The BowTied Chukar is joining the jungle!
 Here are the 10 steps we took to join the BowTied Jungle with strong privacy and security options."
 keywords: "bowtied, anon, avatar, privacy"
 ---
 **Welcome avatar!**.
 The BowTied Chukar is joining the BowTied Jungle.
 We're going to be writing about web development, Bitcoin, privacy, and our journey learning how to sell online.
 Here are 10 steps to join the BowTied Jungle with strong privacy and security options.
+If you are new to the Jungle, check out [BowTiedBull's FAQ](https://bowtiedbull.substack.com/p/bowtiedbull-faq-will-be-updated-over?utm_source=bowtiedchukar.com&utm_medium=referral&utm_campaign=steps_to_create_a_bowtied_animal) for an introduction to the BowTied Community.

 ### 1. Check Twitter availability